 You can click on this photo or right here to get your own copy of Secret Layer Cakes!
 It makes an EXCELLENT holiday gift too! 🙂

 This cheesecake stuffed gingerbread cake isn’t from my book, but it was inspired by the cheesecake stuffed Devil’s Food Cake from my book (pictured below)!
+(You can also see here for my regular devil’s food cake recipe!)
 So I wanted to give you a flavor of the kind of cakes with hidden fillings that you can find in the book.

 Cheesecake stuffed Devil’s Food Cake from my Secret Layer Cakes book